Australian Shepherds are smart, striking dogs; they are natural-born herders who found their fame in rodeos.

 Grooming

-Australian Shepherds have medium-length coats and are moderate shedders.
+Australian Shepherds have medium-length coats and are moderate shedders, so they don’t present too much of a problem.

 They don’t require stringent grooming, but we would recommend giving them a good brush at least once to twice per week.